ItzHerbie/ItzHerbie/README.md

 ## Thank you for visiting my repository!

 #### Experienced Curator with a demonstrated history of developing and implementing custom detection rules and queries within Azure Sentinel and Defender XDR, tailored to the unique requirements of the environment.
-Through continuous refinement and optimization, I help enhance the efficacy of security monitoring capabilities, bolstering the ability to detect and thwart emerging threats effectively.
+Through continuous refinement and optimization, I help enhance the efficacy of security monitoring capabilities, bolstering the ability to detect and thwart emerging threats effectively.<br />

 <div>